Subscribe to updates

 Soho Social, 9 Berwick Street, W1P 0PJ

-The committee was scheduled to consider a new premises licence application for Soho Social, located at 9 Berwick Street, London W1P 0PJ.
-The application was for a time-limited licence to operate as a restaurant and lounge from 1st February 2026 to 1st February 2027.
+The committee considered an application for a new premises licence for Soho Social, located at 9 Berwick Street, London, W1P 0PJ.
+The application was for a time-limited licence from 1 February 2026 to 1 February 2027, allowing for the sale of alcohol and for the premises to operate as a restaurant and lounge.

 Piccadilly Kiosk Limited, 59 St Martins Lane, WC2N 4JS

-The committee was scheduled to consider a variation to the premises licence for Piccadilly Kiosk Limited, located at 59 St Martins Lane, London WC2N 4JS.
-The application sought to extend the permitted hours for the sale of alcohol for consumption off the premises to align with the council's core hours policy for shops, and to regularise the premises' opening hours to 24 hours a day.
+The committee considered an application to vary the premises licence for Piccadilly Kiosk Limited, located at 59 St Martins Lane, London, WC2N 4JS.
+The application sought to extend the hours for the off-sale of alcohol to align with the council's core hours policy and to regularise the premises' opening hours to 24 hours a day.

 Greek Street Live, 4 Greek Street, W1D 4DB

-The committee was scheduled to consider a variation to the premises licence for Greek Street Live, located at 4 Greek Street, London W1D 4DB.
-The application sought to include the basement area within the licensable activities.
+The committee considered an application to vary the premises licence for Greek Street Live, located at 4 Greek Street, London, W1D 4DB.
+The variation sought to include the basement area within the licensable activities, without increasing the overall capacity, hours, or types of licensable activities.

 Attendees